Your Rights and Responsibilities

 8. If you are selected for verification or financial aid review, you and your parent(s) may be required to submit additional documents.
-These may include tax transcripts, W-2 forms, and financial aid verification worksheets.
-Failure to submit the requested information within 30 days prior to the end of your award period will result in the de-activation of your file and could result in the loss of available funds.
+These may include tax returns, W-2 forms, and financial aid verification worksheets.
+Failure to submit requested information could result in the loss of available funds.

 9. You must repay all loans according to your established repayment schedule.
-You are not eligible for financial aid if you are in default on a Federal Perkins Loan, Federal Direct/FFEL Stafford Loan or Federal Direct/FFEL PLUS received at any institution.
+You are not eligible for financial aid if you are in default on a Federal Perkins Loan, Federal Direct Stafford Loan or Federal Direct PLUS received at any institution.

 10. If requested by the college, you must participate in loan entrance counseling.

-11. Participate in loan exit counseling if you received a federal, state, or institutional loan while you attended Cornell College.
+11. Participate in loan exit counseling if you received a federal or institutional loan while you attended Cornell College.

 12. Notify the Registrar’s Office of a change in your name or address.